 While these provisions apply to all signatories, attention focuses on their application to the Soviet Union and the Warsaw Pact.
 Soviet propaganda presents the Final Act as a triumph for Soviet diplomacy and Brezhnev personally, though the Helsinki Accords also become a focus for the dissident and liberal movement in Eastern Europe.

 The 1979 United Kingdom general election sees the Conservative Party led by Margaret Thatcher oust the incumbent Labour government led by James Callaghan.

 The Conservative campaign pledges to control inflation and curb the power of the unions, while the Labour campaign is hampered by industrial disputes and strikes during the winter of 1978-79 (known as the Winter of Discontent).

-The 1979 election is the first of four consecutive election victories for the Conservative Party, which leads to a radical reshaping of British society as the country shifts to a deregulated, free-market economy.
+The 1979 election is the first of four consecutive election victories for the Conservative Party, which leads to a radical reshaping of British society as the country shifted to a deregulated, free-market economy.

 The 1980 United States presidential election sees Republican Ronald Reagan defeat the incumbent Democrat Jimmy Carter.
 Due to the rise of conservatism following Reagan's victory, some consider this to be a realigning election that marks the start of the 'Reagan Era'.

-During the election campaign, Reagan campaigns for increased defence spending, supply-side economic and a balanced budget.
+During the election campaign, Reagan campaigned for increased defence spending, a supply-side economic plan and a balanced budget.
 His campaign is aided by Democratic dissatisfaction with Carter, the Iran hostage crisis and deflation (characterised by high unemployment and inflation).